willhansen/RoyaltyOffRevenueLicense/README.md

   - They may NOT remove existing royalties
   - Adding royalties is the ONLY change they may make to the license
 - The code needs to not cost any money for people who don't use the software to make money
-- If all creators of a piece of software don't add required royalties to the license, this license should be more or less equivalent to the lgpl
+- If all creators of a piece of software don't add required royalties to the license, this license should be more or less equivalent to the LGPL
 - If all users of a piece of software don't get any revenue, this license should be more or less equivalent to the LGPL
 - Each contributor to a project should be able to lower their own previously added royalty if they want to.
 - Each contributor to a project should be able to raise their own previously added royalty if they want to, though users will still be able to use the lower price from the previous version